easybuilders/easybuild/docs/Detecting_loaded_modules.rst

   $ eb example.eb
   ...

-By default, only EasyBuild itself is listed as an allowed module.
-If you want to allow modules for other software to be loaded as well, you should include ``EasyBuild`` in the specified list of software names if you are using an EasyBuild installation provided through a module.
+When ``--allow-loaded-modules`` is used, the EasyBuild module is no more allowed by default and must be explicitly listed if you want to allow an EasyBuild installation provided through a module.

 .. _detecting_loaded_modules_EBROOT_env_vars: